Missing Persons; Identification

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-The legislature finds that the State needs to incorporate and adopt rapid advances in technology and national databases to share information statewide to solve missing person crimes.
+The legislature finds that the State needs to incorporate and adopt rapid advances in technology and national databases to share information statewide to solve missing-persons crimes.
 This Act authorizes law enforcement agencies to use sophisticated technology and databases to solve missing persons and other cases.
-In addition, this Act protects our children and improves the State of Hawaii's existing procedures to locate missing persons.
+In addition, this Act protects our children and improves the State of Hawaii's existing procedures for locating missing persons.

-The purpose of this Act is to improve the ability of law enforcement agencies to locate and return missing persons by establishing new procedures for missing persons cases.
+The purpose of this Act is to improve the ability of law enforcement agencies to locate missing persons by establishing new procedures for missing persons cases.

 SECTION 2.
 The Hawaii Revised Statutes is amended by adding a new chapter to be appropriately designated and to read as follows:

 § ‑1 Definitions.
 As used in this chapter: